NAVEX Global’s culture of integrity begins with our board of directors and cascades through each and every employee.

 The General is a graduate of San Diego State University with a B.A. in Economics and attended George Washington University to attain an M.S. in International Affairs.

-Since forming High Ground Partners LLC, a consulting group, in 1997, Mark has led and advised a variety of technology and services companies in the Pacific Northwest.
-He served in the capacity of chairman, CEO, president and senior vice president for companies including: Lightware Inc., EnvoyGlobal.com, Webtrends, @Once, and Pneu-Logic Corporation.
+Since forming High Ground Partners LLC, a consulting group, in 1997, Mark leads and advises a variety of technology and services companies in the Pacific Northwest.
+He served in the capacity of chairman, CEO, president and senior vice president for companies including: Lightware Inc., EthicsPoint, EnvoyGlobal.com, Webtrends, @Once, and Pneu-Logic Corporation.
 He has also undertaken strategic consulting projects with Symantec, NetIQ, info USA, SAP America, Pacstar, Lightspeed and several others.